JLSteenwyk/orthofisher/docs/index.rst

 Introduction
 ------------

-Automated and high-throughout identification of a predetermined set of orthologs can be a helpful task for phylogenomics/phylogenetics, gene family copy number determination, etc.
+Automated and high-throughout identification of a predetermined set of putative orthologous genes can be a helpful task for phylogenomics/phylogenetics, gene family copy number determination, etc.

 To facilitate these analyses, **orthofisher** conducts automated HMMsearches among a set of proteomes using a predetermined set of orthologs.
-Sequence similarity searches classify results as multi-copy, single-copy, or absent in a given genome.
+Sequence similarity searches classify results as multi-copy, single-copy, or absent in a given proteome.
 For the purposes of phylogenomics/phylogenetics, multi-fasta files are generated for all sequences as well as those that are single-copy; for gene family copy number determination, easily parsed output files contain absolute copy number of hits from the sequence similarity search.